Thermoelectric transport properties of gapless pinned charge density waves: Conclusion

 We hope that these examples will encourage the use of the improved EFT in the analysis of the transport experiments in CDW cuprates, which in turn could clarify their physical nature and, perhaps, would unveil the properties of the underlying quantum criticality.

-We also point out that the phenomenology of the DC transport, described above, being a consequence of the pinned CDW behavior, predicts the specific shapes of the spectra of AC conductivities \eqref{equ:AC_formulae}, which makes the experimental on the optical spectroscopy extra important.
+We also point out that the phenomenology of the DC transport, described above, being a consequence of the pinned CDW behavior, predicts the specific shapes of the spectra of AC conductivities \eqref{equ:AC_formulae}, which makes the experiments on the optical spectroscopy particularly important.

 It is worth mentioning that when deriving the expressions \eqref{equ:DC_hydro} and \eqref{equ:AC_formulae} and focusing on the qualitative effects, we omitted other novel hydrodynamic coefficients, pointed out in \cite{Armas:2021vku}, which play a subleading role in our discussion.
 One should keep this in mind when performing precision tests of \eqref{equ:DC_hydro} and \eqref{equ:AC_formulae}.